jiang719/road-network-predictability/README.md

 It quantifies both the local and global structural properties of RNS, and have promising employments in congestion analysis, network optimization, urban planning evaluation, geodatabase refinement.
 * This GitHub page discusses a user-friendly approach to compute spatial homogeneity for RNS worldwide.
-* RNS classification, RNS SNDI calculation, social-economic factors relation analysis are also attached.
+* RNS classification, RNS SNDi calculation, social-economic factors relation analysis are also attached.

 ## Publication